In the UK, part-time workers are protected from being unfavourably treated in comparison to full-time workers.

 Use a specific leave type - 'sick leave'

+Most types of annual leave software will allow you to record different types of absences.
 In Timetastic the simpliest way to keep track of sick leave is using Leave Types to record each different type of absence.
 Of course it's not always practical for the person who's off sick to fire up Timetastic and make the booking, so their boss can also make the booking.

 They make the booking using the 'sick leave' category.